Visyond/website-hugo/site/content/solutions/data-analysis-software.md

 WhyVisyondImage: /img/2020-02-24 new homepage infographic What Is Visyond.png
 infoBlockFirst:
   - benefitsList:
+      - text: Visualize the impact of important cells
+      - text: Answer ‘what-if’ questions and compare scenarios
+      - text: Visualize the drivers that change between scenarios
+      - text: 'Manage risk, run simulations and create forecasts '
+      - text: >-
+          Slice and dice your data with customizable Pivots without additional data preparation
+      - text: >-
+          Share the results of your analysis with stakeholders via interactive dashboards, shielding them from sensitive or unnecessary information
+    descr: "**Automate and carry out, in minutes, analyses that skilled professionals prepare in hours or days,** without accidentally changing your collaborators’ work or transferring data among multiple tools.\r<br><br>**Empower collaborators to contribute their own analyses in self-service mode,** without long manual setups and in the same environment where you carry out calculations and create visualizations."
+    files:
+      - alt: Compare Scenarios (Scenario Analysis) in a Few Clicks in Visyond
+        descr: >-
+          Create and visually compare scenarios (i.e. Budget vs. Actual) on the fly, during meetings or presentations without depending on experts.
+        file: /img/2019-02 Scenario Analysis.png
+        title: Answer ‘What-if’ questions anywhere in real time
+      - alt: >-
+          Know Which Cells Change Between Scenarios with Waterfall Analysis in Visyond
+        descr: >-
+          Know exactly which cells change between scenarios and by how much with Waterfall analysis.
+        file: /img/2019-02 Scenarios Waterfall Analysis.png
+        link: ''
+        title: Quickly identify which cells change between scenarios
+      - alt: Run Impact (Tornado) Analysis in Seconds in Visyond
+        descr: >-
+          Know which input cells have the greatest impact on important output. cells.
+        file: /img/2019-02 Impact Analysis.png
+        link: ''
+        title: Visualize the Impact of Important Cells
+      - alt: Easily Setup Sensitivity Analysis in Visyond
+        descr: >-
+          Instantly visualize the impact of important business drivers with automated Sensitivity analysis without worrying about deleting or changing your collaborators’ work or exporting data every time there is a change in the spreadsheet.
+        file: /img/2019-02 Sensitivity Two-Way Analysis.png
+        link: ''
+        title: Focus On What’s Important
+      - alt: Run Monte Carlo Simulations in Visyond
+        descr: >-
+          Visyond generates descriptive statistics, probability density function and cumulative distribution function.
+        file: /img/2019-02 Simulation Monte Carlo.png
+        link: ''
+        title: Manage Risk with Monte Carlo Simulations
+      - alt: >-
+          View Data From Different Angles with OLAP/Cube/Pivot Analysis in Visyond
+        descr: >
+          Visyond’s self-service OLAP analysis is connected directly to your spreadsheet models without additional data preparation, processing and migrations.
+        file: /img/2019-05 Pivot Model Filter.png
+        title: View Data From Different Angles
+    infoVideo: /video/Visualize the Impact of Important Business Drivers - Visyond.mp4
+    infoVideoPoster: /video/Visualize the Impact of Important Business Drivers - Visyond.jpg
+    subtitle: "Collaborative analysis automation.\r\n<br>\nSelf-service stress-testing.\r\n<br>\nRisk management.\r"
+    title: Visualize the Impact of Important Business Drivers
+  - benefitsList:
       - text: >-
           Switch between scenarios to visualize how changes affect KPIs without the risk of breaking the model